ICELAND 4 2018 June. Final four days.

 The higher version.

 Somewhere between there and our accommodation at Berunes HI (YHA), I became aware that my phone was missing.
 I decided I had dropped it at the cafe where we had had afternoon tea.
 We couldn’t do the “where’s my phone” trick, as we needed wifi for that, so pressed on to the hostel.
 I expressed disappointment in Icelanders.
 Surely someone noticed I’d dropped my phone.
 Why didn’t they call me back?
 We eventually found it in the door of the car.
-This lead to a few stupid in-jokes in which we, knowing the full story, would giggle, but others were no doubt dumbfounded as to the point of our mirth.
+This lead to a few stupid in-jokes about Icelandic phone thieves, in which we would giggle, but others were no doubt dumbfounded as to the point of our mirth.
 Don’t worry.
 I’m sure there are no phone thieves in Iceland.
 We felt delightfully safe there.

 Our hosts at the fabulous Berunes HI were Steinn and Sigridur, so I have called this waterfall Steinnurfoss.
 It is on Steinn’s family’s farm.
 Hope he doesn’t mind the name.

 We loved absolutely everything to do with Berunes: it was so delightfully isolated; the hosts so utterly friendly and lovely; the food, so extremely delicious.
 We wished we had arrived earlier, but at least enjoyed the tiny bit of time that we had allowed.
 The fish soup for dinner was exquisite.
 The cinnamon and apple porridge for breakfast (and fresh bread), just what anyone would dream about.